-After our breakfast at the hotel, we will start driving to North to the Muradiye waterfalls for a tea break.
+After our breakfast at the hotel, we will start driving North to the Muradiye waterfalls for a tea break.
 Mount Ararat will start saluting us as we get closer to Dogubeyazit town.
 Here we will see the Ishak Pasa Palace built in the 17th Century as a palace and an administrative complex.
 The palace is a rare example of the Ottoman palaces whose construction took almost a century.
 However, it is the first central heated structure in Anatolia.
-The hot water was carried by clay pipes to warm up the Harem apartments of the Palace.
+Clay pipes carried the hot water to warm up the Harem apartments of the Palace.
 After a visit to the palace, we will drive down to modern Dogubeyazit city for lunch.
 We will start driving to Kars city afterward with spectacular views of Mount Ararat and will have the opportunity to stop by the road to picture this Biblical Mountain.
 According to the book of Genesis, Noah's ark came to rest on top of Mount Ararat.
 It also plays a significant role in Armenian culture and nationalism.
 The mountain can be seen on the coat of arms of Armenia.
 Last stop before checking in to your hotel will be the Archaeological Site of Ani.
 Having hosted many civilizations for centuries and witnessed many wars, Ani was once an important regional center.
 40 churches, chapels, and mausoleums have been identified in Ani, also known as "1001 Church City".
 After exploring this great site, we will drive to Kars and overnight.

 Day 9, Kars to Erzurum, Sarikamis WWI Memorial, Hatuniye Madrasa and Lala Mustafa Pasha Mosque